 - Direct model: Endurance’s direct-to-consumer model avoids the complexity and inconsistency of third-party warranty administrators.

-- Comprehensive benefits: In our industry-wide review, Endurance had the most comprehensive benefits with its Endurance Elite Membership.
+- Comprehensive benefits: In our industry-wide review, Endurance had the most comprehensive benefits with its Endurance Elite Benefits program.
 The program includes roadside assistance, rental car reimbursement, tire repairs and replacements, key fob replacements, and more.